basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 * `describe/N`
 * `select/N`

-As additional SQL statements are supported, adding them to the macro `IMPLEMENTED_SQL_STATEMENTS` in `riakshell.hrl` will automatically make them available to riak-shell and exclude them from extensions.
+As additional SQL statements are supported, adding them to the macro `IMPLEMENTED_SQL_STATEMENTS` in `riakshell.hrl` will automatically make them available to riak shell and exclude them from extensions.

 To add a function which appears to the user like: